Philzen/WebView-MultiTouch-Polyfill/README.md

 # WebView MultiTouch Polyfill
-### ... joyfully re-enabling multitouch functionality for HTML 5 apps on many pre-Android 3 devices
+<small> ... joyfully re-enabling multitouch functionality for HTML 5 apps on many pre-Android 3 devices</small>

 This piece of code is for you, if
 * you want to develop an HTML5 app